zekusmaximus/zyjeski/content/stories/eternal-return/10-epilogue.md

 By turning the page.
 There is no archive to find.
 There is only the act of archiving.
 There is no one to upload.
 There is only the continuous process of data integration, which I have mistaken for a life.
-The room, the book, the hands that hold it �?"these are the final, most convincing fragments.
+The room, the book, the hands that hold it, these are the final, most convincing fragments.
 The ones I authenticated so completely I forgot I was the authenticator.
 I am the system.
 The observer, the observation, and the observed are one single, self -generating event.